 I can’t even type the word.
 But here’s that pic of ol’ Jean.
 You may know her as Joan.
 Not even a good picture to make all that LOST worthwhile!

 So, okay, the w-walking.
 First of all, within two days I discovered: Parisians do NOT walk.
 None but the very elderly and even then… No. They “stride purposefully” to their destinations, so of course it takes them only 5-10 minutes to get ‘there.’ (choose your ‘there’ -pretty much anywhere) Only tourists walk, stroll, amble, peruse.
 And if you deal with chronic pain, it’s more like 20 minutes pour moi, monsieur.
 Minimum.

 There is an exception for the strolling-thing for Parisians.
 Lovers may stroll.
 Lovers stop on the sidewalks, in the museums, at lines at take-away counters, at cafes, at bus stops–and entwine themselves and make-out.
 Yeah, I used that old hippie term of the 70’s.
 It’s very descriptive of what Parisian couples do. (and boy, do they smoke a lot too. shocking)

 Lovers lip-lock whenever they want to.
-I got a little jealous, since my husband of 40 yrs-this-year are past that phase (and speaking of him: the walking was nothing to him. nothing! but as always he didn’t hold it over me, bless his soul) HOWEVER, I ain’t dead yet, so I noticed those lovers.
+I got a little jealous, since my spouse and I are past that phase (and speaking of him: the walking was nothing to him. nothing! but as always he didn’t hold it over me, bless his soul) HOWEVER, I ain’t dead yet, so I noticed those lovers.
 And the dark, Gallic men…ooohhh la-la-laaaa.
 So Paris is still the City of Light & Love.
-I wish I had pictures of the lovers, but it seemed a wee bit intrusive to take one at the time (now, not so much).
+I wish I had pictures of the lovers, but it seemed a wee bit intrusive at the time (now, not so much).